 Sebastian Lyon has managed this fund since its launch in 2001, using the same investment philosophy that was founded when Lyon helped to set up Troy Asset Management.
 He has also managed Personal Assets Trust since 2009 – this is an investment trust that is invested similarly to Troy Trojan.

-Lyon likes to keep things simple.
+Lyon likes to keep things simple, a quality we like.
 He aims to shelter investors' wealth just as much as grow it.

 To do this, the fund is constructed around four 'pillars'.
 The first contains large, established companies Lyon thinks can grow sustainably over the long run, and endure tough economic conditions.
-He has tended to focus on companies based in developed markets, such as the UK and US.
-This includes some of the world's best-known companies with highly recognisable brands, such as Microsoft, Unilever and Nestlé.
+He’s tended to focus on companies based in developed markets, such as the UK and US.
+This includes some of the world's best-known companies with highly recognisable brands, such as Microsoft and Nestlé.
 Although the fund hasn’t had much exposure for several years, the manager has the freedom to invest in higher-risk smaller companies.

 The rest of the fund is made up of investments that could bring some stability to the portfolio during more difficult markets.
 The second pillar is made from bonds.
-32% of the fund is currently invested in US index-linked bonds, which could shelter investors if inflation continues to climb.
+33% of the fund is currently invested in US index-linked bonds, which could shelter investors if inflation continues to climb.
 Over the past 12 months, the team has slightly increased the duration of the bond portion of the fund – this is a measure of a bond’s sensitivity to changes in interest rates.
 They think yields, or the interest rate bond issuers are willing to pay, are unlikely to rise much more from here.

 While the fund contains a diverse range of investments, it is concentrated.
 This approach means each investment can contribute significantly to overall returns, but it can increase risk.